 Getting to the Church

 Our Directions will help you find us.
 We are located in San Francisco, California at Van Ness and Green, just one block south of Union Street.
 See our Calendar for our schedule of service times and events.
-Our typical weekly schedule includes services on Wednesday and Saturdays evenings, as well as Sunday mornings.
+Our main gathering as Church is on the Lord’s Day, Sunday, at 9:30.
+Out typical weekly schedule includes services on Saturday evening (the preparation for the Lord’s Day) and Wednesday evening.

 What You’ll Find

-On Sunday morning we usually have 40-50 people in Church, about a fourth of them children.
+On a typical Sunday morning, we have 70-80 people in Church, about a fourth of them children.
 The beauty of Orthodox worship must be experienced to be understood.
 The Divine Liturgy expresses the entire Christian faith in a continuous song of praise and prayer addressed to God.
 It is focused on God, not on us.

 Since much of the service is the same every week, worshippers know it and can participate personally, either by singing along or just by prayerful attention.
-Worshippers are surrounded by icons (pictures of Christ and the saints), which remind us that we are participating while on earth in the worship of all the angels and saints in heaven.
-The entire service (except for the sermon) is sung, in English, to Russian melodies and chants.
+Worshippers are surrounded by icons (images of Christ and the saints), which remind us that we are participating while on earth in the worship of all the angels and saints in heaven.
+The entire service (except for the sermon) is sung in melodies or chanted.
 No organ or other instruments are used.
 The words are all from Scripture or ancient Christian texts — no rhyming metrical hymns are used.
 Our services are in the English language.

 Participating in the Services

 - Body Worship — Orthodox worship with their bodies as well as with words.
-You will see that people at times bow, make the sign of the Cross, etc. If you are not Orthodox, of course no one expects you to do these things — just sit or stand and listen, and participate to the degree that you wish.
+You will see that people at times bow, make the sign of the Cross, etc. If you are not Orthodox, no one expects you to do these things — just stand or sit and listen, and participate to the degree that you wish.
+In general, you’ll see a good deal of variety in what people “do” during church.

-- Communion is understood by Orthodox as a sign of membership in the Church and an act of commitment to the Church, so it is not given to non-Orthodox.
-In fact, Orthodox should not receive unless they have recently been to Confession and have eaten and drunk nothing since the night before.
-Orthodox who are not known to the priest should speak to him so he will know they are communicants; just ask a member to send word to him.
-The bread and wine at the side are not Communion, but are like a fellowship meal, called antidoron.
+- Communion is understood by Orthodox Christians as a sign of unity in the Church and an act of commitment to the Church, so it is not given to non-Orthodox.
+In fact, not all Orthodox Christians receive unless they have recently been to Confession and have eaten and drunk nothing since the night before.
+Orthodox who are not known to the priest should speak to him so he will know they are communicants; just ask someone at the candlestand to send word to him.
+The bread and wine at the side are not Communion, but are like a blessing, called antidoron.
 This is frequently given to visitors as a gift out of love.
 The bread is blessed and set apart before communion and should be eaten reverently.

 - Children — we don’t have a nursery during the services because we believe it is appropriate and beneficial for children to be in the services as much as possible.
+It’s not uncommon for 1/4 – 1/3 of our attendees to be children!
 It may take a few visits, but young children can learn to settle down, and it’s surprising how much even toddlers absorb.
 It’s no problem if they move about quietly — we have a number of children ourselves and are used to some movement — but please be considerate and take them out briefly if they become very noisy, especially during the sermon.

 - Visitors Welcome — Orthodox try not to talk during the services, so it may be that no one will greet you until the service is over.
-Be sure to check in with our Church Greeter, Frank, at the candle stand, and he can get you a weekly bulletin and answer any immediate questions you may have, After Sunday services we have Common Meal, a time of food and drink together downsytairs in the Fellowship Hall; you’re invited to join us there so we can get to know each other.
+Be sure to check in with a greeter at the candle stand, and he or she can get you a weekly bulletin, a book to familiarize yourself with the liturgy, and answer any immediate questions you may have.
+After Sunday services we have a fellowship meal, a time of food and drink together downstairs in the fellowship hall; you’re warmly invited to join us there so we can get to know each other.
 No one will put any pressure on you to join the Church; many people “visit” our Church for years.

 The Divine Liturgy